Barberini family: Maffeo Barberini as Pope Urban VIII

 The Barberini acquired great wealth and influence when Cardinal Maffeo Barberini was elected to the papal throne in 1623, taking the name Pope Urban VIII.
 He elevated a brother Antonio Marcello Barberini (Antonio the Elder) and two nephews, Francesco Barberini and Antonio Barberini, to the cardinalate.
 He made another brother Duke of Monterotondo, and gave a third nephew, Taddeo Barberini, the principality of Palestrina.
 Taddeo was also made Gonfalonier of the Church, Prefect of Rome and Commander of Sant'Angelo.

-The ecclesiastical, diplomatic and cultural accomplishments of Urban's reign were overshadowed by the nepotism the pope practised.
+The ecclesiastical, diplomatic, and cultural accomplishments of Urban's reign were overshadowed by the nepotism the pope practised.
 Urban's contemporary, John Bargrave, wrote:

 Likewise, the War of Castro, toward the end of Urban's papacy, sullied Urban's reputation and the popularity of those family members who survived him.
-It is estimated that during the course of Urban's reign, the Barberini amassed 105 million scudi in personal wealth.
+It is estimated that during Urban's reign, the Barberini amassed 105 million scudi in personal wealth.

 When the pope removed the ancient bronze beams from the portico of the Pantheon to procure bronze for the baldachin of St. Peter's Basilica and for the papal cannon foundry, an anonymous critic punningly wrote:

 This translates to "What the barbarians did not do, the Barberini did".
 The pope erected a tablet proudly proclaiming his re-use of these hidden beams for the glory and defense of the church.